-After interaction with the plasma, the transmitted laser pulse was reflected from two glass plates into a fiber coupler, sampling a \unit[1]{cm} diameter region.
+After interaction with the plasma, the transmitted laser pulse was reflected from two glass plates into a fiber coupler, sampling a \unit[1]{cm} diameter region (1/10 of the full beam diameter at this point).
 A fiber splitter directed the signal onto two spectrometers, one measuring \unit[350--840]{nm} (Andor Shamrock) and one measuring \unit[900--1700]{nm} (Ocean Optics NIRQuest 512).
 The relative spectral sensitivities of the laser spectrometers was calibrated using a pre-calibrated white light source.
-The electron beam spectrum was measured using a magnetic dipole with integrated field strength \unit[$\int B \mathrm{d}z=0.45$]{Tm}, which dispersed electrons in the energy range \unit[450--3000]{MeV} onto a Lanex scintillator.
+The electron beam spectrum was measured using a magnetic dipole with integrated field strength \unit[$\int B \mathrm{d}z=0.45$]{Tm}, which dispersed electrons in the energy range \unit[385--3000]{MeV} onto a Lanex scintillator.

-In order to determine the optimal conditions for electron generation, the gas cell was positioned at its longest length and the plasma density $n_e$, focus position $z_f$ and second order spectral phase $\beta^{(2)}$ of the laser were independently scanned.
-The results of a gas cell density scan, for an accelerator length of \unit[21]{mm} (total plasma length \unit[27]{mm}) and the optimal values of $z_f$ and $\beta^{(2)}$, are plotted in \cref{fig:expComp}a-b.
+In order to determine the optimal conditions for electron generation, the gas cell was positioned at its longest length and the plasma density $n_e$ and longitudinal gas cell position were independently scanned.
+The results of the gas cell density scan, for an accelerator length of \unit[21]{mm} (total plasma length \unit[27]{mm}), are plotted in \cref{fig:expComp}a-b.

 The laser spectrum, shown in \cref{fig:expComp}a, was increasingly redshifted and broadened at higher plasma density.
 For the highest plasma density \unit[$n_e = 2.6 \times 10^{18}$]{cm$^{-3}$}, the laser spectrum extended to the limit of the spectrometer with a peak occurring at \unit[1600]{nm}.
 Comparatively little laser energy was blueshifted for the full density range demonstrating that ionization blueshift or photon acceleration at the rear of the plasma wave were not significant \cite{Schreiber2010PRL}.